pscally1005/pscally1005.github.io/_posts/recipes/meme/2024-04-21-choc-free-choc.markdown

 - chocolate chips
 - chopped chocolate
 - dark chocolate
-Description: This <a href='/misc/fake-healthy-foods#chocolate'>dark chocolate</a> contains (checks notes) ... no chocolate, that can't be right?
-A normal bar of chocolate consists of half cocoa solids (cocoa powder) and half cocoa fat (cocoa butter).
-Homemade chocolate tends to swap the cocoa butter for coconut oil though, as the latter is cheaper and easier to come by.
-I've also swapped the cocoa powder for carob powder here, using its mild sweetness to sweeten the bar.
-The final product is a 4 oz (113 g) bar of sugar free chocolate that's much cheaper and tastes similar to an <a href='/misc/overshadowed-healthy-foods#chocolate'>85% dark chocolate</a>
+Description: This <a href='/misc/overshadowed-healthy-foods#chocolate'>dark chocolate</a> contains (checks notes) ... no chocolate, that can't be right?
+A normal bar of chocolate consists of half <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa</a> solids (<a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a>) and half cocoa fat (cocoa butter).
+Homemade chocolate tends to swap the cocoa butter for <a href='/misc/nuts#coconut'>coconut oil</a> though, as the latter is cheaper and easier to come by.
+I've also swapped the <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a> for carob powder here, using its mild sweetness to sweeten the bar.
+The final product is a 4 oz (113 g) bar of <a href='/recipes/monkfruit-chocolate-chunks'>sugar free chocolate</a> that's much cheaper and tastes similar to an 85% <a href='/misc/overshadowed-healthy-foods#chocolate'>dark chocolate</a>
 Instructions:
-- Microwave the coconut oil in a medium bowl for about 1:30, until fully melted.
+- Microwave the <a href='/misc/nuts#coconut'>coconut oil</a> in a <a href='https://amzn.to/4adxMft'>medium bowl</a> for about 1:30, until fully melted.
 Stir in carob until fully combined.
-Optionally, add a small pinch of salt and some liquid sweetener, such as sugar free syrup, honey, or maple syrup
+Optionally, add a small pinch of salt and some liquid sweetener, such as <a href='/recipes/sugar-free-syrup'>sugar free syrup</a>, honey, or maple syrup

-- Transfer to a parchment line bread pan, and refrigerate until hardened, about an hour.
+- Transfer to a parchment line <a href='https://amzn.to/3YUjIkN'>bread pan</a>, and refrigerate until hardened, about an hour.
 Cut into 8 squares, each 1/2 oz (14 g)
 Notes:
 ---